csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 everyone listens: [<cite>Self-Host Your Static Assets</cite>](/2019/05/self-host-your-static-assets/).

-This client of mine has a huge gulf between TTFB and First Contentful Paint, and a huge contributor to that is time lost to latency—negotiating new connections, many of which are unnecessary _and_ on the Critical Path (denoted by ![a white cross intersecting an orange circle](https://www.webpagetest.org/assets/images/render-block-icon.png)):
+This client of mine has a huge gulf between TTFB and First Contentful Paint, and a huge contributor to that is time lost to latency — negotiating new connections, many of which are unnecessary _and_ on the Critical Path (denoted by ![a white cross intersecting an orange circle](https://www.webpagetest.org/assets/images/render-block-icon.png)):